gaaamii/nekobito-backbone/README.md

 Nekobito
 =========

 Nekobito is a browser-based Markdown editor which enables you to write more comfortably.
-Now, you can start to use.
+You can start to use without any setting.
 Click the link below.

 - [Nekobito](https://gaaamii.github.io/nekobito)